Suzuki Environmental Vision 2050 | Milestone 2030 | |

 Under the Suzuki Environmental Plan 2025, Suzuki is working to reduce water consumption by setting a target of a 10% reduction in water consumption intensity by FY2025 compared to FY2016, using the global automobile production volume as the denominator for water consumption intensity.

-The amount of water used in FY2022 in Japan increased by 7% compared to the previous fiscal year, resulting in 4.09 million m3.
-At overseas manufacturing subsidiaries, it increased by 15%, resulting in 5.02 million m3.
+The amount of water used in FY2023 in Japan decreased by 1% compared to the previous fiscal year, resulting in 4.05 million m3.
+At overseas manufacturing subsidiaries, it decreased by 14%, resulting in 4.31 million m3.

-In order to achieve our targets for FY2025, we will promote facility upgrades and water-saving.
+In order to achieve our targets for FY2025, we will promote facility upgrades and water-saving measures.
 We plan to introduce production equipment that uses less water at upcoming new plants and existing plants that will go through updates.

-Suzuki (Iwata Plant, Kosai Plant, Osuka Plant, Sagara Plant, Hamamatsu Plant, former Takatsuka Plant (until July 2018), former Toyokawa Plant (until July 2018), and the Tooling Dept.), 4 domestic manufacturing subsidiaries, and 15 overseas manufacturing subsidiaries
+- Suzuki (Iwata Plant, Kosai Plant, Osuka Plant, Sagara Plant, Hamamatsu Plant, and the Tooling Dept.), 4 domestic manufacturing subsidiaries, and 15 overseas manufacturing subsidiaries

-For the purpose of water quality management and maintenance, our environmental analysis department periodically conducts environmental measurements of plant effluent, groundwater, water used in factory processes, and industrial water to check the possibility of sewage spills from any plant.
+For the purpose of water quality management and maintenance, our environmental analysis department periodically conducts environmental measurements of water discharges, groundwater, water used in factory processes, and industrial water to check the possibility of sewage spills from any plant.
 If any abnormality should be found in the water quality, a system is in place to inform the relevant department and take immediate and proper measures.

 We were registered as an “Environmental Measurement and Certification Business (Concentration)” under the Measurement Act in 1994.
 Since then, we have continued to conduct measurement and certification of wastewater and industrial waste from the business sites of Suzuki Group companies, thereby promoting Group-wide activities for the prevention of contaminant outflow.